iPhone Black Friday deals 2020: Get free AirPods Pro with iPhone 11

 There is no denying that iPhones are one of the most highly sought-after products during Black Friday sales.

-With the new release of four new iPhone 12 models, we are expecting deals on all the older iPhones including the iPhone 11 and iPhone SE, which is still less than a year old.
+With the new release of four new iPhone 12 models, we are expecting some pretty good Apple Black Friday deals on all the older iPhones including the iPhone 11 and iPhone SE, which is still less than a year old.

 Discounts on the newly-released iPhone 12 Mini and Pro Max shouldn’t be ruled out either.
 Last Black Friday, we saw retailers slashing the price of the iPhone 11 despite it barely being two months old.